1981 Pacific typhoon season: Typhoon Elsie (Tasing)

-Tropical Depression Saling

-Saling had 35mph winds and was short-lived.

 Tropical Storm Fabian (Unsing)

 An area of active yet disorganized thunderstorm activity was located northeast of Palau on October 6.
 Moving westward over the next several days, there was little change in organization until is approached Samar Island.
 Passing over the Philippines, it lost what convection it did have near the center, yet let to very heavy rainfall and flooding though a surface circulation was not apparent.
 Once the disturbance entered the South China Sea, it redeveloped and reached tropical depression strength on the afternoon of October 13.
 It crossed the sea and struck Cam Ranh Bay, Vietnam.
 By October 15, the cyclone had dissipated inland.
 The lowest air pressure value measured at a weather station in Nha Trang during the storm was 990.0 hPa.

 Typhoon Gay (Walding)

 The system formed within a very large area of thunderstorm activity.
 The system originally had a large circulation center, which led to problems in fixing its center via satellite imagery.
 The development of a large eye on October 20 finally led to the tracking of a more definitive, well-defined, circulation center.
 The typhoon brought relief to drought conditions in Okinawa, when 150 mm of rainfall fell there are the circulation center of Gay moved by about 175 km to their southeast.
 As it continued moving towards Japan, the center passed only 50 km from Tokyo, bringing significant rainfall to central portions of the island archipelago.
 The typhoon ultimately merged with a second low pressure system moving eastward to the north of Japan.